 This is a question requiring a subjective answer, but you might want to think through all of the different skill sets required to be good at this kind of job.
 An SEO professional must have good research skills, for one thing, as well as strong analytical skills.
 An ability to spot trends and adapt to change is also important.
 As you think through the answer to this SEO interview question, consider your own strengths as an SEO professional.
 Could you weave those into this answer?

-If you’re applying for an SEO analyst or specialist position, you should review the more advanced SEO interview questions below, because you probably won’t be asked about the beginner level SEO topics covered above.
+If you’re applying for an SEO analyst or specialist position, you should check these advanced SEO questions.

 1. What training do you have as an SEO analyst or specialist?